West Linn-Wilsonville graduation rates rise, despite pandemic obstacles - NewsBreak

 Kilstrom said all student groups were prioritized last year.

 "Our staff, administration and teachers went above and beyond," he said, "We do historically have pretty high graduation rates.
 We were at 93% last year.
 And you see incremental increases, just because of that extra effort.
+We're not talking about a large number of students.
 So it's, 'How can we work with those students that aren't quite there and get them what they need to get across the stage and graduate?'
 It's a testament to the hard work of these schools."

 Comments / 0